dreamit-de/graphql-server/README.md

 - **`parseFunction`**: Function that is called to create a `DocumentNode` with the extracted query in the request information.
 Given a `source` and `ParseOptions` it should return a `DocumentNode`.
     By default `parse` from `graphql-js` library is called.
+- **`defaultValidationRules`**: Default validation rules that are used when `validateSchemaFunction` is called.
+Both `defaultValidationRules` and `customValidationRules` will be merged together when `validateSchemaFunction` is called.
+By default `specifiedRules` from `graphql-js` are used.
+Can be overwritten if no or other default rules should be used.
-- **`validationRules`**: Validation rules that are used when `validateSchemaFunction` is called.
-Can be used e.g. to check whether the request contains an introspection query that should be rejected.
+- **`customValidationRules`**: Custom validation rules that are used when `validateSchemaFunction` is called.
+Both `defaultValidationRules` and `customValidationRules` will be merged together when `validateSchemaFunction` is called.
+By default, an empty array is set.
+Can be overwritten to add additional rules like `NoSchemaIntrospectionCustomRule`.
 - **`validationTypeInfo`**: Validation type info that is used when `validateSchemaFunction` is called.
 - **`validationOptions`**: Validation options containing `{ maxErrors?: number }` that is used when `validateSchemaFunction` is called.